Select a topic to access questions and answers:

 Yes, as long as the funds are used for qualified higher education expenses.
 When withdrawals are used for non-qualified expenses, the earnings portion of the withdrawal will be subject to ordinary federal, any applicable state income tax and an additional 10% federal tax penalty.

 What is the minimum initial investment?
 What's the maximum?

-The minimum initial contribution required to open an account is $250 and may be allocated among as many portfolios as the account owner desires (minimum $25 per portfolio).
-The minimum initial contribution amount of $250 is waived if the account Owner agrees to enter into an Automatic Investment Plan (AIP) or payroll deduction.
-The maximum aggregate account balance per Designated Beneficiary (aggregated among all New Mexico accounts for the beneficiary) is $400,000 and, once such maximum is reached, no further Contributions for the benefit of the same Designated Beneficiary will be allowed, although the Account balance may continue to increase due to appreciation of its holdings.
+There is no minimum contribution to open an account with Scholar's Edge.
+The maximum aggregate account balance per Designated Beneficiary (aggregated among all New Mexico accounts for the beneficiary) is $500,000 and, once such maximum is reached, no further Contributions for the benefit of the same Designated Beneficiary will be allowed, although the Account balance may continue to increase due to appreciation of its holdings.